adkendall/DHPDocs/docs/Business Services/appointments.rst

 =============================
 Appointments Business Service
 =============================
-This document contains the specification for the **Appointments Service** on the Digital Health Platform (DHP) in Scotland.
+This chapter contains the specification for the **Appointments Service** on the Digital Health Platform (DHP) in Scotland.

 What you can do with this service: